alorman/KrakenSDR-Notes/README.md

 ## LiveATC
 ![](img/LiveATC.gif)
 Being very near an airport (KGON), I recently started contributing to [LiveATC](https://www.liveatc.net/).
-I installed a separate antenna and use two tuners to cover both ground, tower and a few local frequncies.
+I installed a separate antenna and use two tuners to cover both ground, tower and a few local frequencies.

 # Powering the Kraken SDR
 I run my pi on the official [Pi PoE hat](https://www.raspberrypi.com/products/poe-hat/).
 **Somewhat oddly** you can plug a USB-C -- USB-C cable into the pi and draw power to the Kraken.
 I was not expecting this to work, but it seems stable.
-Over POE, with the bias-T s set to on, the unit can draw ~15W over PoE.
+Over POE, with the bias-T s set to on, the unit can draw ~18W over PoE.

 # Additional Hardware

 ## Antennas
 Clearly you need to match your antenna to your application.
 I've detailed what I've been using.
-All of these are mounted on a metal-roofed building that is approximately 30ft from the ground. **Remember to use sufficient lighting protection and filtering, otherwise stray lightning can blow up your hardware.**
+All of these are mounted on a metal-roofed building that is approximately 30ft from the ground. **Remember to use sufficient lightning protection and filtering, otherwise stray lightning can blow up your hardware.**

 ## Filters
 No matter how cool your SDR front-end is, you can't cheat physics (note; this applies in other fields as well).
 Reception range and quality of all signals is dramatically improved with LNAs and notch filters.